From RAG to Agentic RAG for Faithful Islamic Question Answering: Results

 Third, RAG provides consistent gains across all backbones shown.
 For example, Qwen3-4B-2507 improves from 30.83 (+RL) to 38.85 (+RAG), Fanar-1-9B improves from 38.18 (+RL) to 41.20 (+RAG), and ALLaM-7B improves from 39.55 (+RL) to 40.76 (+RAG).
 These results confirm that \dataset is strongly knowledge-intensive and that injecting canonical evidence reduces reliance on parametric memory.

-\paragraph{Agentic RAG Yields the Largest Gains} The most salient result is the additional improvement obtained by \emph{agentic} RAG beyond single-shot RAG.
+\paragraph{Agentic RAG yields the Largest Gains.} The most salient result is the additional improvement obtained by \emph{agentic} RAG beyond standard single-shot RAG.
 In Table~\ref{tab:ablation}, Qwen3-4B-2507 rises from 38.85 (+RAG) to 48.90 (+Agentic RAG), a gain of +10.05 points and the largest jump among the reported interventions for that backbone.
-This suggests that, for many questions, retrieval is not a one-step operation: models benefit from iterative evidence collection (e.g., retrieving candidate verses, reading specific \textit{ayat} for disambiguation, and refining queries) prior to final answer generation.
-Agentic RAG also substantially strengthens the already-strong Fanar-2-27B model: from 48.65 (base) to 51.50 (+RAG) and further to 57.30 (+Agentic RAG), with particularly large gains in English (46.90 $\rightarrow$ 60.20).
-Overall, Fanar-2-27B + Agentic RAG is the best-performing configuration reported in Table~\ref{tab:ablation}.
-These findings indicate a complementary relationship between backbone strength and tooling: larger in-domain models provide stronger priors, while agentic retrieval constrains generation toward verifiable canonical evidence and improves robustness, especially under bilingual evaluation.
+This suggests that, for many questions, retrieval is not a one-step operation.
+Models benefit from iterative evidence collection (e.g., retrieving candidate verses, reading specific \textit{ayat} for disambiguation, and refining queries) prior to final answer generation.